josephattalla/Pharaoh-Fitness/README.md

 # Pharaoh Fitness
 #### Video Demo:  <URL HERE>
+#### Description:
-#### Description:This project is a Gym Membership Management System implemented using Python, Flask, SQL, HTML, and CSS.
+This project is a Gym Membership Management System implemented using Python, Flask, SQL, HTML, and CSS.
 The system allows users to register for a gym membership, purchase different membership plans, and view the remaining days of their membership.

 Features
 User Registration: New users can create an account by providing a unique username and a secure password.
 The system ensures password complexity requirements.